Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Hypothesis Testing for a Particular Symmetry

 \subsubsection{Choices of $t$ and of $\mu_g$}

-The methodology presented here works for any choice of $t$ and variable $g$, though particular choices of these will affect the power of the test.
-For example, if we choose $t$ such that $p_t \geq 1$ then our $p$-value will always be $1$.
+The test presented here works for any choice of $t$ and variable $g$, though particular choices of these will affect the power of the test.
+For example, if we choose $t$ such that $p_t = 1$ then our $p$-value will always be $1$ (as all the mass of $Z$ will be on $Z = m$).
 Similarly if $g = e \in G$ almost surely then we will also only reject with probability at most $\alpha$. \\ \\ For the choice of $t$, we suggest calculating $N_t^g$ from the sample of $D_{I(j)J(j)}^{g_j}$ at some grid of $t$ values $t_0 < t_1 < \cdots < t_k$ with the values of $p_{t_i}$ spread over the interval $(0,1)$, and then taking the $p$-value of $H_0$ as the minimum $p$-value of each $N^g_{t_i}$.
-This is justified as the information of the test is entirely contained in the set $\{ D_{I(j)J(j)}^{g_j} \}_{j = 1}^m$, i.e., since the $p\text{-value}$ is at most $\PP( N_t^g \geq k_t \mid H_0 )$ for all $t$, we can take an infimum over $t$. \\ \\ For the choice of $\mu_g$, we suggest using a uniform distribution only on some set of topological generators of $G$.
-This means that we don't sample the identity or other elements that generate only subgroups of $G$ that $f$ may be invariant to, but if there is an element that breaks the invariance then one of the generators will too (by lemma \ref{lem:topo_gens_invariance}) so we should capture that chance.
+This is justified as the information of the test is entirely contained in the set $\{ D_{I(j)J(j)}^{g_j} \}_{j = 1}^m$, i.e., since the $p\text{-value}$ is at most $\PP( Z \geq N_t^g \mid N_t^g )$ for all $t$, we can take an infimum over $t$. \\ \\ For the choice of $\mu_g$, we suggest using a uniform distribution only on some set of topological generators, i.e., a set $A$ with $\overline{ \langle A \rangle } = G$.
+This means that we don't sample the identity or other elements that generate only subgroups of $G$ to which $f$ may be invariant, but if there is an element that breaks the invariance then one of the generators will too (by lemma \ref{lem:topo_gens_invariance} in appendix \ref{app:proof4}) so we should capture that chance.